 Huawei v ZTE

-The CJEU held that the irrevocable offer to grant licences on FRAND terms cannot ‘negate the substance of [those] rights' (in particular, to seek an injunction), but ‘it does, nonetheless, justify the imposition on [the SEP holder] of an obligation to comply with specific requirements when bringing actions against alleged infringers for a prohibitory injunction or for the recall of products.'8 In order to avoid article 102 liability, the ‘specific requirements' are:
+The CJEU held that the irrevocable offer to grant licences on FRAND terms cannot ‘negate the substance of [those] rights’ (in particular, to seek an injunction), but ‘it does, nonetheless, justify the imposition on [the SEP holder] of an obligation to comply with specific requirements when bringing actions against alleged infringers for a prohibitory injunction or for the recall of products.’8 In order to avoid article 102 liability, the ‘specific requirements’ are the following.

 - The SEP holder must inform the infringer in writing of the relevant SEP and how it has been infringed (infringement notice).9

 - The infringer must then express a willingness to license the SEP on FRAND terms (willingness notice).10

 - The SEP holder must then make a specific, written offer for a licence on FRAND terms (FRAND offer).
 The offer must set out the amount of the royalty and the method of its calculation.11